What Version of BLTouch works with Ender-6

 Frustratingly, I think I have figured out what the lack of instructions omitted - Z-axis adjustment - but it's too late to fire it up without waking somebody up so it will have to wait until tomorrow.

 @okulo Actually, it is very easy, check your mainboard version first.
 If you are a V4 board, then buy the BLT kits for Ender3v2, which is 5 pins connector.
-If you are V1 or V2 board, then you need to buy the BLT 2+3 pins with an adpater.
+If you are a V1 or V2 board, then you need to buy the BLT 2+3 pins with an adapter.

 Just be careful for what version of firmware you flash.